Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 - Taste of Edmonton: Showcasing local restaurants and food vendors, late July in Churchill Square

-- Heritage Festival: a large festival showcasing Canada’s many cultures, held in Hawrelak park from late-July to early-August
+- Heritage Festival: a large festival showcasing Canada’s many cultures, usually held from late-July to early-August

 - Cariwest Festival: a lively Caribbean festival and parade usually held downtown in early August